 October 31, 2018

-After nearly a week speckled with Halloween parties, spanning from last weekend through this weekend, chances are you’ve had your fair share of Halloween candy.
+After nearly a week speckled with Halloween parties, chances are you’ve had your fair share of candy.
 Perhaps you’ve even given yourself a stomach ache unwrapping piece after piece — seemingly uncontrollably — like you did after a night of trick-or-treating during childhood.

 The reason for all of this is because sweet and fatty foods can activate pathways in the brain associated with pleasure and reward.
 This sends your brain signals in charge of self-control and hunger regulation into a tailspin, causing many of us to overeat out of pleasure, not hunger because that combination of sugar, fat and salt is virtually irresistible.